DCRS/DCRS-UI/README.md

 You can start understanding an modern OS or making your own at [this project hosted on GitHub](https://github.com/DaniellMesquita/Modern-OS).

 > You **is** permited to edit source code for submit changes to project and/or use your own logo for put this firmware in your mainboard/device for free.
+Commercial usage of this firmware in your products **is allowed**.
 >
-> You **isn't** permited to create your own firmware based on the source-code of this project.
+> You **isn't** permited to create your own project based on the source-code of this project.
 Learn more at LICENSE.md file, included in the project code.
+>
+> All these freedoms/conditions may change in the future and you agree with this when using it.

+# Contributing #